-Prepare the return same as always.
-The only difference is to check the "QuickCollect" option before e-Filing the return.
+Prepare the return the same as always.
+The only difference is to check the "QuickCollect" option before e-filing the return.
 Then have the client sign the release form provided by the bank.

-What is the difference between QuickCollect and Refund Transfer?
+What is the difference between QuickCollect and Pay-by-Refund?

 With QuickCollect there are no bank fees paid directly by the taxpayer and the only method for disbursement of the refund is direct deposit or on a refund card.
-With a Refund Transfer the taxpayer pays a $44.95 account setup fee and can select to have their refund distributed as a check that the preparer would print in their office.
+With Pay-by-Refund, a refund transfer program, the taxpayer pays a $59.90 account setup fee and can select to have their refund distributed as a check that the preparer would print in their office.

 What if my client doesn't have a bank account?

-Can I offer both QuickCollect and bank products such as Refund Anticipation Loans (RALs) and Refund Transfers (RTs)?
+Can I offer both QuickCollect and bank products such as Pay-by-Refund?

-Preparers will be able to participate in either QuickCollect or bank products, but not both.
+Preparers will be able to participate in either QuickCollect or Pay-by-Refund, but not both.

 Is this a loan?